- This event has passed.

 In this first edWebinar in the series, Dr. David Schuler and Dr. Chris Gaines, both active leaders in CoSN and AASA, share their best practices and recommended strategies for leading technology transformations within a school district setting.
 They focus on specific strategies outlined in The Empowered Superintendents Toolkit.
 Dr. Schuler and Dr. Gaines share examples from their own experiences in working with their boards, school leaders, and their communities in leading teaching and learning to meet the needs of today’s students.

 The Empowered Superintendent is a CoSN initiative dedicated to helping superintendents, aspiring superintendents and district leadership teams build their knowledge, skills and confidence as technology leaders.
 The Empowered Superintendent Toolkit is a free resource developed by AASA and CoSN for school district leaders.

-This edWebinar will be of particular value to superintendents, assistant superintendents, district technology leaders, and those aspiring to those positions.
-Attendees will have the opportunity to participate in a Q&A with Dr. Schuler and Dr. Gaines.
+This recorded edWebinar will be of particular value to superintendents, assistant superintendents, district technology leaders, and those aspiring to those positions.

 About the Presenters

 Dr. David R. Schuler is the 2018 Illinois and National Superintendent of the Year.
 Known for his ability to inspire and build leaders, he spearheaded Redefining Ready!, the national movement to redefine what it means for students to be college, career and life ready while serving as the 2015-2016 President of AASA, The School Superintendents Association.